hashicorp/terraform-provider-vault/website/docs/r/ldap_auth_backend.html.md

 * `local` - (Optional) Specifies if the auth method is local only.

+* `connection_timeout` - (Optional) Timeout when connecting to LDAP before attempting to connect to the next server in the URL provided in `url` (integer: 30 or string: "30s")

 ### Common Token Arguments

 These arguments are common across several Authentication Token resources since Vault 1.2.